Kerala Tourism Guide: FAQs About Kerala Tourist Places [Tourist Tips]

 Kochi is on the South-West Coast of Kerala supervising the Arabian Sea.
 For eras it has been a center for merchants and travelers from several nations.
 There are various places to visit in Kochi from where you can witness the mixture of vintage and modern Kochi altogether like:

-- Fort Kochi: Well-known for Chinese fishing nets, attractive seashores and architectural style of the buildings.
+- Fort Kochi: Well-known for Chinese fishing nets, attractive seashores and the architectural style of the buildings.

 - Cherai Beach: Among the beautiful beaches fronting the Arabian Sea.